DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 indicate that we are milling around the financial markets, located within the edifices of the depicted institutions and corporations.

-The video’s next chapter, titled ‘Servers’, takes the viewer beyond the façade of an edifice in the Financial District and into the building’s empty hallways where ‘the new king’ allegedly resides.
+The video’s next chapter, titled *Servers*, takes the viewer beyond the façade of an edifice in the Financial District and into the building’s empty hallways where ‘the new king’ allegedly resides.
 The sepia-colored, dimly-lit architecture of the building’s foyer contrasts